 Childproofing your Piano

+One of the best ways to keep your piano clean and in good working order is to make sure your children treat it with respect.
 Of course you want your children to be able to use and enjoy your piano, but they need to understand how to take good care of it.
-Teach your children to always follow these rules around the piano:
+This can help you avoid costly repairs.
+Teach your children to follow these rules around the piano:

 - No food or drink around the piano.
-Liquid and spills can damage a piano’s finish, so don’t ever set a cup on or near the piano.
+Liquid and spills can damage a piano’s finish, so never set a cup on or near the piano.
 Crumbs in the keys can interfere with the action, and any liquid inside the piano could damage strings or soundboard.

 - Avoid playing around the piano.
 Toys, games, and activities like coloring or other art projects should happen in another area of the house.
 Playing the piano is always a great idea!

-Gently dust your piano with a soft, dry cloth.
-Most modern pianos don’t need to be treated with wood polish, so dusting should be enough to keep them looking great.
-If piano keys become soiled from fingerprints, you can use a soft, white cloth dampened with a small amount of water and mild soap.
+If your piano keys become soiled from fingerprints, you can use a soft white cloth dampened with a small amount of water and mild soap.
 Avoid dripping any water between the keys by making sure the cloth is only slightly damp, wiping the keys from back to front instead of side to side, and only cleaning a few keys at a time, then drying them with another soft cloth before moving on to clean the next keys.

 A piano dolly is essential for moving a piano.
 Those little wheels on the bottom of some pianos are only for making small adjustments to the piano’s position.
 If you are moving it more than a few feet, such as moving your piano to a different room, for your sake and the piano’s sake, get a dolly.

 Take care of your piano for many years of enjoyment

 Follow these suggestions and you should be able to enjoy your piano for many years to come.
 Would you like to learn to play the piano?
 Hoffman Academy provides a complete music education for beginners through intermediate piano players, in your home, on your schedule.
 Check it out!